JE-Oberlin/Bankai-CS150-Final-Project/DOCS.md

 ## Input
 #### Describe any input(s) required from the user.
-Clicking the buttons that are displayed onscreen
+Clicking the buttons that are displayed onscreen.

 ## Output
 #### Describe any output(s) produced by your program.
 The text box at the bottom of the pygame window will display dialogue of the characters and feedback to the user during the battle phase.
+Images change based on user input.
+Sounds play as the user advances through the script.

 ## Known Issues
 #### Describe any known bugs, including workarounds to keep your program running.